mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/deployments/index.md

 menuWeight: 5
 ---

-Every change in the definition of applications or groups in DC/OS is performed as a Marathon deployment.
+Every change in the definition of applications or groups in DC/OS&trade; is performed as a Marathon&trade; deployment.
 A [deployment](/mesosphere/dcos/2.0/deploying-services/marathon-api/) is a set of actions, including:

 - Start
 - Stop